leiftiger/EG_Tools/README.md

-This is a collection of tools for the 2004 game Evil Genius, which encompasses an ATN editor and a Mod Manager.
+This is a collection of tools for the 2004 game Evil Genius, which encompasses an ATN Editor and a Mod Manager.

 # ATN Editor
 ![Example image](/doc/images/editor_example.png)